Sweetchi/Hello-world/README.md

 Learning how to use github.

 I love a sweet delicious eggplant especially when its ripe and deep fried.
 Instructions said write something about yourself, hope this suffice :)

+editing the main folder to check if I can work through creating a pull request